 I was embarrassed for about an hour.
 Then I fixed everything, re-read the comments, and realized I had learned more from that single review than from the previous month of solo study.

-You don't need to be an expert to review code.
-Start with small open-source PRs.
-Ask questions instead of making assertions.
-"Why did you choose X over Y?" teaches you more than silently reading.
+Start before you feel ready.
+Small open-source PRs, questions instead of assertions — "Why did you choose X over Y?" teaches you more than silently reading.

 The "no experience" loop is solvable